SEB-Core/mongoose-recipes/README.md

 <br>

-In order for this to occur when we run our server, we just need to require this file at the top of our `server.js`.
-This will run the file, and execute our `connect()` function.
+In order for this to occur when you run your server, you just need to require this file at the top of your `server.js`.
+This will run the file, and execute your `connect()` function.

-In `server.js`, just below our other imports...
+In `server.js`, just below your other imports...

 ```js
 const db = require('./db')
 ```

-Now, we run our server and watch our database connection occur!
+Now, you run your server and watch your database connection occur!

 ```sh
 npm start
 ```

-We should now see:
+You should now see:

 ```txt
 Running Server on Port 3000 . . .